-As of version 0.7.7 a client API for C# is integrated into the source code distribution.
-The C# library should run on .NET and Mono 3.x (on Linux and Mac OS X 10.9).
+The libiec61850 source code distribution also contains a clinet/server API for C#/.NET.
+The C# library should run on .NET and Mono (on Linux and Mac OS X 10.9).
 Please also refer to the examples provided with the C# API.

 The C# code is provided with solution and project files that can be either used with Visual Studio or MonoDevelop (Xamarin Studio).